fsi-hack4autism/therapy-session-copilot/sample system messages.md

     - sys_message: Analyze the individual's attention span by noting how long they can focus on a task or interaction without getting distracted.
 Document periods of sustained attention using AttentionSpan[duration] and describe the context.

     - user_prompt: Observe and record the duration of sustained attention the individual shows toward tasks or interactions.
+    - The individual demonstrates a sustained attention span starting from the first image at timestamp 00:00:00.1670000 until the last image at timestamp 00:00:29.0170000.
+Throughout this period, the individual appears to be consistently engaged with the task at hand, which involves reading or writing at a desk.
+AttentionSpan[28.85 seconds]

 - Auditory Processing
     - sys_message: Evaluate the individual's auditory processing by observing their responses to verbal instructions or questions.
 Note instances of accurate understanding and appropriate responses using AuditoryProcessing[accuracy].